gvwilson/sensibleadventures/cloudherd/reboot.md

     *   give Bonzon an excuse to lock things down
     *   show the danger that Noxy is in if she gives in to her growing powers
     *   increase mystery around Thokmay
-    *   show that Tasteless is a villain
+    *   show that Yestevan is a villain
 *   details
     *   cleaning up after the storm
         *   no fire, just lots of water damage